-Affinity Photo offers many different live filters that produce unique effects and give you control over the final product.
-The live filters include: sharpening, blurring, distortion and more!
-Affinity Photo’s Live Filters are important because they give you more control over the look and feel of your photos.
+There are many different live filters that produce unique effects and give you control over the final product.
+The live filters include sharpening, blurring, distortion, and more!

-There is no limit to the number of filters layers and diverse effects you can apply to a photo.
-The Live Filter Layers can be accessed by going to the ‘Layers’ panel in the Toolbar and clicking on ‘New Live Filter Layer’ and finally choosing which filter you would like to apply (see image below).
+There is no limit to the number of filter layers and diverse effects you can apply to a photo.
+This is how you can access them: Go to the ‘Layers’ panel in the Toolbar and clicking on ‘New Live Filter Layer’ and finally choosing which filter you would like to apply (see image below).

 – Clarity– This setting enhances the local contrast and makes the image look more intense and therefore sharper.

-– High Pass – While retaining details in the image, this live filter reduces any coloured noise, particularly at the corners, to achieve a sharpening effect.
+– High Pass – While retaining details in the image, this live filter reduces any colored noise, particularly at the corners, to achieve a sharpening effect.

 Blurring is another Affinity Photo live filter that can be used to control the strength of a blur effect.
-The most popular options for Affinity Photo’s blurring Live Filter Layers include the:
+The most popular options for Affinity Photo’s blurring Live Filter Layers include the following:

-– Motion Blur – This filter is used to create the effect of motion by simulating a camera’s exposure time, which blurs objects in different directions based on their distance from the focal point.
+– Motion Blur – This filter is used to create the effect of motion by simulating a motion and direction, which blurs objects in different directions based on their distance from the focal point.

 Distortion is Affinity Photo’s live filter that can be used to create a wide range of deformations and weird effects.
 Affinity Photo offers eight distortion filters in total.
 Here is a list of four:

-– Pinch/Punch – This live filter can be used to create a pinching effect along the horizontal axis of your image.
+– Pinch/Punch – Pinching effect along the horizontal axis of your image.
 Pinch generates a concave spherical distortion (squeezes an area) while Punch creates a convex spherical distortion (bulges an area).

-– Spherical – Affinity Photo’s Spherize live filter distorts and expands an image by wrapping it around a spherical form.
+– Spherical – Distorts and expands an image by wrapping it around a spherical form.

-– Twirl – The twirl live filter is used to distorts an image by evoking a circular motion.
+– Twirl – To distort an image by evoking a circular motion.
 The distortion can be in a clockwise or an anti-clockwise manner.
 See an example of this Live Filter Layer below.

-– Ripple – Affinity Photo’s ‘Ripple’ live filters allows you to create waves of distortion that propagate outwards from an anchor point similar to when throwing something into water.
+– Ripple – Allows you to create waves of distortion that propagate outwards from an anchor point similar to when throwing something into water.

-Noise is a random pattern that has been added to Affinity Photo live filters in order to introduce turbulence into your image.
+Sometimes an image looks “too clean”.
+A noise filter is used to introduce turbulence into your image.
 You can control the amount of noise applied by adjusting its opacity and choosing one of four types:

-– Diffuse Noise – Affinity Photo’s Diffuse noise live filter gives you more control over the distribution of noise in your image.
+– Diffuse Noise – gives you more control over the distribution of noise in your image.
 This can be used to add a more organic feel to your photos or to simulate film grain.

-– Dust & Scratches – This live filter is used to simulate the effect of physical damage to an image, such as that caused by dust or scratches.
+– Dust & Scratches – simulates the effect of physical damage to an image, such as that caused by dust or scratches.

 – Point – This type of source emits light from a single point in space, similar to a lightbulb.